Measurement incompatibility in Bayesian multiparameter quantum estimation: Conclusions and outlook

 QET was initiated in the 1960s and 1970s, but only in recent years have several lines of research converged, leading to a deeper understanding of multiparameter aspects~\cite{demkowicz2020multi,Albarelli2019c,Pezze2025}.
-Building on this progress, in this work we have laid the foundations for a comprehensive theory of Bayesian multiparameter quantum estimation.
-We have achieved this by reviewing, streamlining, and contextualising existing results, and by deriving a number of new ones, including: the explicit set of conditions~\eqref{eq:msl-opt-condition} that the optimal POVM must satisfy under the MSL criterion; the upper bound $2 \mathcal{L}_{\mathrm{SPM}}$ on the minimum MSL in the first inequality of Eq.~\eqref{eq:2LSPM-upper-bound}, showing that such a minimum can be at most twice the value of the bound when neglecting measurement incompatibility; the tighter upper bound based on the notion of PGM combined with the optimal PM estimator; the introduction of general PM operators and their corresponding matrix lower bounds via the monotonicity of inner products, presented in App.~\ref{app:matrix-lower-bounds}; and finally, the demonstration that measurement incompatibility in a single-shot Bayesian setup is substantially affected by prior information, as illustrated through examples in qubit and optical configurations.
+Building on this progress, in this work we have laid the foundations for a theory of Bayesian multiparameter quantum estimation.
+We have achieved this by reviewing, streamlining, and contextualising existing results, and by deriving a number of new ones, including: the explicit set of conditions~\eqref{eq:msl-opt-condition} that the optimal POVM must satisfy under the MSL criterion; the upper bound $2 \mathcal{L}_{\mathrm{SPM}}$ on the minimum MSL in the first inequality of Eq.~\eqref{eq:2LSPM-upper-bound}, showing that such a minimum can be at most twice the value of the bound when neglecting measurement incompatibility; the tighter upper bound through the PGM, and a tight bound on both \( \mathcal{L}_{\mathrm{PGM}} \) and \( \mathcal{L}_{\mathrm{prior}} \) using its POVM with the optimal PM estimator; the introduction of general PM operators and their corresponding matrix lower bounds via the monotonicity of inner products, presented in App.~\ref{app:matrix-lower-bounds}; and finally, the demonstration that measurement incompatibility in a single-shot Bayesian setup is substantially affected by prior information, as illustrated through examples in qubit and optical configurations.

-This work also opens several theoretical and experimental avenues for future research, a few of which we now highlight.
-For example, apart from measurement incompatibility, in mul\-ti\-par\-am\-e\-ter quantum metrology---i.e., in the simultaneous estimation of several parameters encoded by a quantum channel---additional intrinsic precision trade-offs may arise from the choice of probe state and control strategy~\cite{ragy2016compatibility,Gorecki2020,Hayashi2023a,Hu2024a}, a phenomenon referred to as \emph{probe incompatibility}~\cite{Albarelli2022}.
-While this aspect has not, to the best of our knowledge, been examined in detail and in full generality within a Bayesian framework, numerical approaches for designing optimal multiparameter Bayesian estimation protocols~\cite{Kaubruegger2023,Bavaresco2024designing} inherently account for probe incompatibility effects.
+This work opens several avenues for future research that we now highlight, both theoretical and experimental.
+For example, in multiparameter quantum metrology---the simultaneous estimation of several parameters encoded by a quantum channel---additional precision trade-offs may arise from the choice of probe state and control strategy~\cite{ragy2016compatibility,Gorecki2020,Hayashi2023a,Hu2024a}, a phenomenon referred to as \emph{probe incompatibility}~\cite{Albarelli2022}.
+While this aspect has not, to the best of our knowledge, been examined in detail and in full generality within a Bayesian framework, numerical approaches for designing optimal multiparameter Bayesian estimation protocols~\cite{Kaubruegger2023,Bavaresco2024designing,Andre2026} inherently account for probe incompatibility effects.